 Sometimes it can take awhile to get in the door, but don't give up or get discouraged.
 Focus on building relationships with recruiters and hiring managers so that when the perfect gig does present itself, you're ready to go!
 Most importantly, don't stress out over the job hunting process, give yourself a certain amount of each time dedicated to looking for new jobs, following up and reaching out, and then focus on perfecting your craft.
 Good luck!

-Tip: If you're looking to launch your career in fashion PR, look no further than Ready to Launch: The PR Couture Guide to Breaking into Fashion PR and check out Fashion PR Confidential, a 2-day workshop for aspiring publicists in NYC and LA.
+Tip: If you're looking to launch your career in fashion PR, look no further than Ready to Launch: The PR Couture Guide to Breaking into Fashion PR and check out Fashion PR Confidential, a 2-day workshop for aspiring publicists in NYC and LA (sign up to get notified on upcoming dates!

 Photo Credit: Adam Lerner